top of page

 What Is Codependency?

-• I must give myself away
+• I must give all of myself away

-• I assume responsibility for others feelings and behaviors
+• I assume responsibility for others' feelings and behaviors

-• I feel guilty about others feelings and behaviors
+• I feel guilty about others' feelings and behaviors

 • I have difficulty identifying what I am feeling